Phonon-mediated superconductivity in doped monolayer materials: Force constants and symmetries

 \subsection{Force constant symmetry relations}

-The hexagonal boron nitride system has infinitesimal translation symmetry, Bravais lattice translation symmetry, infinitesimal rotation symmetry, lattice \(C_3\) rotation symmetry, \(\sigma_z\) mirror symmetry, and, with our choice of lattice orientation, \(\sigma_x\) mirror symmetry.
+The hexagonal boron nitride system has infinitesimal translation symmetry, Bravais lattice translation symmetry, infinitesimal rotation symmetry, lattice \(C_3\) rotation symmetry, \(\sigma_z\) mirror symmetry, and, with the choice of lattice orientation indicated in Fig. \ref{fig_nnVectors}, \(\sigma_x\) mirror symmetry.
 We use these symmetries to reduce the number of independent coupling coefficients.